prashant887/scala-language-fundamentals/README.md

 A method Defination without = and just {} is called Procdure , and dosnt return anything

-Currying : Methods with Multiple Param Groups , it has mutiple arugment list , this is like invocating multiple functions bact to back
+Currying : Methods with Multiple Param Groups , it has mutiple arugment list , this is like invocating multiple functions back to back

 Call by Value is a strick Evualation Stargy used by Scala by default , expression corrosponding to i/p args are evualted before function body is executed